 We are looking for a volunteer to lead our Education and Outreach department, a team spanning our local engagement volunteers around the country, our Prides engagement work across the UK, our corporate training offering, and a research and impact function evaluating our work.
 This is an exciting opportunity to take on a new challenge of building up a cohesive and wide-ranging team which delivers a vital part of our charity’s strategic work.

-Although our outreach plans for 2020 have not gone quite to plan, we attended 30 Prides in 2019, and 27 in 2018; attending Prides is a very important part of our engagement with bi communities and beyond across the UK, and our presence at Prides offers a space and a recognition for people attracted beyond gender which they may not otherwise have at the Pride event.
-In an unexpectedly virtual world, we are keen to explore ways to find alternative methods to engage people across the UK, and this is a key challenge we hope to see championed by our new Head of Education and Outreach.
+We attended 30 Prides in 2019, and 27 in 2018; attending Prides has always been a very important part of our engagement with bi communities and beyond across the UK, and our presence at Prides offers a space and a recognition for people attracted beyond gender which they may not otherwise have at the Pride event.
+The virtual world we have been in since the beginning of the pandemic has posed new challenges for this area of work, and as events return to physical, we want to ensure that we are able to learn from the past few years to deepen our community engagement both in person and remotely.
+This will be an interesting challenge for our new Head of Education and Outreach.

-Also sitting within this team is our work to build relationships and partnerships with grassroots bi organisations operating throughout the country, and local and national GRSD organisations.
-This is an area going from strength to strength, and (pandemic permitting) we hope soon to see our new annual Bi Pride Local (a smaller version of our September flagship event in partnership with a local bi group) create new spaces around the UK for celebrating bi identities and exploring issues faced by our communities.
-The partnerships our Head of Education and Outreach will spearhead us developing will be crucial to this work.
+Also sitting within this team is our work to build relationships and partnerships with grassroots bi organisations operating throughout the country, local and national GRSD organisations, and LGBT netowrks and DEI functions within national and multinational businesses.
+This is an area with a lot of potential to expand, and the partnerships our Head of Education and Outreach will spearhead us developing will be crucial to this work.

-The Head of Education and Outreach will be responsible for leading the direction of this department, thinking strategically about how to maximise impact in this area and managing the teams to deliver against key objectives; the role is supported by a Deputy Head of Outreach and Education who supports with management and administration of the department as well as feeding into the strategic planning.
+The Head of Education and Outreach will be responsible for leading the direction of this department, thinking strategically about how to maximise impact in this area and managing the teams to deliver against key objectives.
 Day-to-day responsibilities of the Head include:

-- Setting strategic targets for the operational year for the collective department and each team
+- Setting strategic targets and workflows for the operational year for the collective department and each team;

 - Interest and passion for tackling discrimination against and improving the visibility of people in the UK who experience attraction to more than one gender;